typeoff/dasa/README.md

 Moga
 ====

 Moga is a libre font development project.
 Currently, this ongoing work intends to support both the Gurmukhi and the Latin scripts.
 Moga will be made available, libre and gratis, at Google Fonts.
+The font is in the style of informal, unconnected handwriting.
+However, all of the letters are still “typographically informed.”

 <h2>Files</h2>
-Two folders will be hosted here: <em>Moga Font Files</em> and <em>Moga Source Files</em>.
-The font files folder will eventuall contain both PostScript-flavored OpenType fonts (.otf) and TrueType-flavored fonts (.ttf).
+Several folders will be hosted here: <em>releases</em>, <em>sources</em>, and a <em>test</em> folder.
+The releases folder will eventually contain both PostScript-flavored OpenType fonts (.otf) and TrueType-flavored fonts (.ttf).
 The .ttf-files will be auto-hinted with ttfautohint version 1.3.
-All of the font files will be generated with the Glyphs 2 font editing application.
-The source files folder will contain a native Glyphs file as well a UFO file exported from Glyphs.
+All of the font <em>releases</em> will be generated from <em>sources</em> that are files for the Glyphs 2 font editing application.
+The sources files folder will eventually also contain a UFO file exported from Glyphs, too.
+The <em>test</em> folder contains PDF files, and the .otf files used to set them.

-All files are offered as-is.
+All files are offered as-is, but support is available on request.